jimianelli/techinteractions/README.md

 ## This version of the technical interaction model has the capability of implementing a HCR with multispecies catch constraints with a simpler definition of fishing strategies.
 This is the updated version of the "Multsp_techint_KO_LP" branch

+## To compile <techninteractions.for> using gfortran use the following code
+gfortran -ffixed-line-length-none TechInteractions.for -o TechInteractions.exe

 ## Information about the branch:
 1. OM.dat file controls the population dynamics of the Operating Model + the specifics of the data generation process (used in the Estimation Model) + how the fishing strategies changes over time in the OM
 2. EM.dat file controls the setting the the assessment model (i.e CAB)